zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 [end of dialog]

 Scott begins our dialog by saying to Roberta, “Hi, I thought I’d stop by to pick up those chairs I wanted to borrow.”
 “To stop by” mean s to go to a place, usually on your way to another place, though not always.
 “To p ick up,” here means to collect from, to get from.
 Scott is picking up some chairs.
 Roberta says, “Oh, sure.
 Here they are.”
 Here, you can take them.
-Scott says, “Wh at are you doing?”
+Scott says, “What are you doing?”
 Roberta says, “None of your business, Scott!”
 No, she does n’t say that.
 She says, “I’m looking through the material we got on adoption.” “ Adoption” is the process of bringing a child into your family who is not biolog ically yours – that is, you’re not the mother or the father but for many different rea sons, the mother and/or father is not able to, or not willing, to keep the child.
 And so, the child may go to another family and become part of that family.
 We call that  process “adoption” (adoption).

 Scott says, “Are you and Robert thinking about adop ting a child?”
 Roberta is married to Robert, I guess – that’s convenient.
 Rob erta says, “Yeah, we are.
 We’ve been thinking about it for a long time and we  think we might be ready now.”
 Scott says, “Have you decided on an internati onal or domestic adoption?”